cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - by accident
     - P6 "Right, so each data point in here is basically so this is one run rate.
 And then the error bars?
 Well, no, that's not a one run, it's an average of the runs.
 And the error bars are also the average for the different runs right?"
     - P7 "Yeah.
 So essentially, problems are essentially problem scale in terms of the system size, like MPI ranks to be a good proxy for that.
 Versus you said, time, so a lot of that data you care about, start with start off with performance data.
 So you'd have in this case, in fact, you probably have another index.
 So besides these two are the third we're gonna be . . . no, number of MPI ranks not just each rank, my bad, that's slightly confusing."

+  - on purpose

-  - on purpose (TODO: Disambiguate -- part of process or laziness etc)
+    - part of analysis process
       - P2 describes how the Stats table is in some sense for this purpose
-    - P4 "But like, in principle, there's a full spectrum of aggregated data that is kind of profiling a region and just preserving some characteristics that are kind of accumulated over time."
-    - P4 "So like this happens on multiple rings, or in multiple processes.
-So there might be multiple values attached to that.
-And then for each of the processes, we might be capturing multiple fields of data.
-And sometimes this data could have a hierarchy of itself.
-But for most of the data that we are working with, we don't really capture that hierarchy, it's kind of condensed into something that is relatively flat."
-    - P4 "So, I mean, I think that the data is hierarchical, is often an artifact, how we are designing systems, and they just tend to be hierarchical, because it's manageable."
-    - P4: "So we are using this collapse view because we can still kind of for for a particular call, say like we added a second cog function, we can look at the stack, and then we can aggregate around that, but like, we're doing this mostly because we have to, because we can't afford to, to store like this at the exact granularity that we have in most cases."
       - P5 talking about the stats table.
       - P6 groups comm versus comp "Essentially, fairly quickly, we kind of grouped computation by type where computation was one type"
       - P6 averages/variances across equivalent runs (noise)
       - P6: "So obviously, you start by looking at the whole thing, right?
 The entire entirety of the runtime.
 And then, you know, you start throwing away things that may be irrelevant like IO, you can you can drop IO at different rates, so maybe you shouldn't really consider it as part of your just pure performance study and right."
       - P6: "basically, [MeasurementAPI] tracks, a profile per rank.
 And then it's doing a reduction step to combine all of that information, and essentially, what ends up so we can specify what it does was the data when it combines it.
-So for this metadata, who sends to who, I want that appended right, I want the full list for the times.
-To save time, most of the time, we essentially indicate that I would like to know the min, max and average.
-And so as it essentially collapses it down to these three values where instead of keeping 1000s of values, right, however many ranks you have."
+So for this metadata, who sends to who, I want that appended right, I want the full list for the times."
-    - P6: "Yep.
-So there's, there's different averages, right?
-You're averaging different things at different steps.
-But yeah, so with [MeasurementAPI], we can essentially request, what data gets output?
-If you really need the correct data, you can, we would be able to read that into a [EnsembleAPI object].
-But I don't think we've tried to read in multiple of these into the get, right, because that's essentially an additional dimension on my data."
-    - P7: "And right now, we're just doing basic averaging."
-    - P7: "here's a little hard to map it one, one, because, yeah, the multi indexing is a bit different from what you'd normally do in a graph database.
-In general, normally, in a graph database, you'd have. . . main here, I'm just going to say we have a single profile to get rid of the profile ID to main"
       - P8: "And so, you know, you run it on many processors, right.
 So you have a lot of ranks there.
 And so you get, you know, every rank is going to give you a different time.
 And these are all, you know, collected and aggregated.
 And so what you get at these aggregate times, and so you do you get a minimum time for the section of code a max time for the section of code and an average time."
       - P8 calculates dataset-level things like timing/cycle and memory/rank.
       - P9 does multiple line charts across the dimensions not already on an axis
       - P9 "And it would then go and aggregate this across MPI ranks in case you're having an MPI program.
 So the thing that you're getting out in the end is like minimum, maximum, average and total time per region across MPI ranks.
 So, that's your final metric."

+    - perhaps the point is to do the reductions
+      - P6 "And then the computation of the average, in the error bars that that data would end up essentially in the stats frame.
+Right?
+Right.
+So for this plot, I am no longer looking, I start with the individual runs.
+But for this plot, I'm no longer looking at the individual run.
+So I'm looking at the data and the stats frame."

+    - retrieving dimensions/detail
+      - P6 discusses needed to drill down for root cause

+    - to simplify the dataset (in general)
+      - P4 "But like, in principle, there's a full spectrum of aggregated data that is kind of profiling a region and just preserving some characteristics that are kind of accumulated over time."
+      - P4 "So like this happens on multiple rings, or in multiple processes.
+So there might be multiple values attached to that.
+And then for each of the processes, we might be capturing multiple fields of data.
+And sometimes this data could have a hierarchy of itself.
+But for most of the data that we are working with, we don't really capture that hierarchy, it's kind of condensed into something that is relatively flat."
+      - P4 "So, I mean, I think that the data is hierarchical, is often an artifact, how we are designing systems, and they just tend to be hierarchical, because it's manageable."
+      - P7: "And right now, we're just doing basic averaging."
+      - P7: "here's a little hard to map it one, one, because, yeah, the multi indexing is a bit different from what you'd normally do in a graph database.
+In general, normally, in a graph database, you'd have. . . main here, I'm just going to say we have a single profile to get rid of the profile ID to main"
       - P10 "So let's do this first single kernel."
       - also "I do it for a single kernel.
 Let's see.
 And I guess in terms of the. . . lets see what I do a single variant, and tuning?
 I guess you could make this multiple variants and turnings as well."

+    - practical/technological reasons
+      - P4: "So we are using this collapse view because we can still kind of for for a particular call, say like we added a second cog function, we can look at the stack, and then we can aggregate around that, but like, we're doing this mostly because we have to, because we can't afford to, to store like this at the exact granularity that we have in most cases."
+      - P6: "To save time, most of the time, we essentially indicate that I would like to know the min, max and average.
+And so as it essentially collapses it down to these three values where instead of keeping 1000s of values, right, however many ranks you have."
+      - P6: "Yep.
+So there's, there's different averages, right?
+You're averaging different things at different steps.
+But yeah, so with [MeasurementAPI], we can essentially request, what data gets output?
+If you really need the correct data, you can, we would be able to read that into a [EnsembleAPI object].
+But I don't think we've tried to read in multiple of these into the get, right, because that's essentially an additional dimension on my data."

   - unclear if on purpose
     - P8 draws a single call tree already collapsed across all profiles (similar to DatasetAPI)
-  - retrieving dimensions/detail
-    - P6 discusses needed to drill down for root cause
-  - perhaps the point is to do the reductions
-    - P6 "And then the computation of the average, in the error bars that that data would end up essentially in the stats frame.
-Right?
-Right.
-So for this plot, I am no longer looking, I start with the individual runs.
-But for this plot, I'm no longer looking at the individual run.
-So I'm looking at the data and the stats frame."
-  - P6: "So you're, you're grabbing, you're looking for machine one and this number of processors, right to to form a little group that you are now averaging and computing you error bars on"

 #### Multi-dimensional aspect of ensembles is hard / Ensembles all the way down